 Avoid aromatherapy and cosmetic cedar oil as they are not purified and mostly come from some forms of cypress trees.

 Cedar oil is formulated to kill all types of parasites, including the springtail.
 You can use the cedar oil fog machine to penetrate the unseen crevices and cracks.

 Inspect Plants Before Buying

-Most of the time, springtails come with potted plant material.
+Most of the time, springtails bugs come with potted plant material.
 Inspecting the potting mixture before buying will go a long way to ensure plants don’t come home already with the bug infestation.

 Use of your fingers, touch or push down on the potting soil and watch for “jumping” springtails.

 Use Of Food Grade Diatomaceous Earth

 How to use diatomaceous earth in the garden.
 Sprinkle DE on your potted plants help to get rid of springtails, spider mites, and other insects.